 You can also use the app to measure your vocal range.

-Download: Vocaberry (Free, premium version available)
+Download: Vocaberry (Free, in-app purchases available)

 smartChord is an absolute treasure trove for musicians.
 It’s mostly aimed at guitarists or those who play other stringed instruments, but there’s so much here that almost anyone will find it useful.